 Acute peritonitis, in young persons, is so often the result of perforation of the appendix, that you should be always on your guard respecting it.
-The patient is usually a male between the ages of fifteen and thirty, the pain commences in the right iliac region, whence it spreads over the whole abdomen.
-There is, in most cases, fulness or increased tension, with tenderness on pressure, in the right iliac region, and a swelling can be detected in that locality by examination through the rectum.
+The patient is usually a male, between the ages of fifteen and thirty, the pain commences in the right iliac region, whence it spreads over the whole abdomen.
+There is in most cases fulness or increased tension, with tenderness on pressure, in the right iliac region, and a swelling can be detected in that locality by examination through the rectum.
 There is also a line of dulness on percussion above Poupart's ligament (Fig. 11).
-In other instances these signs are absent, but dulness can be made out posteriorly, between the last rib and the ilium, and sometimes the presence of air and fluid can be detected in this situation by percussion (see Fig. 12).
-Although most of these cases end fatally a few recover, the appendix becoming attached by adhesions to some of the neighbouring structures.
-When you have, therefore, reason to suspect that acute peritonitis has been set up by this accident, you should confine the patient strictly to bed, allowing him only small quantities of milk or ice, and maintaining the intestines at rest by means of frequent doses of opium.
-If at the end of three or four days there are no marked signs of improvement, an incision should be carefully made, and pus sought for in the neighbourhood of the appendix.
-If it be found, a drainage-tube should be inserted, and the patient placed in such a position as will allow of the ready escape of the pus.
-When suppuration has taken place behind the cæcum, a double opening may be necessary.
-Avoid, as far as possible, much disturbance of the parts, as the recent adhesions that surround the abscess are readily ruptured; and if this takes place, the irritating exudations will find their way into the cavity of the peritoneum.
+In other instances these signs are absent, but dulness can be made out posteriorly, between the last rib and the ilium, and sometimes the presence of air and fluid can be detected in this situation by percussion (see

-FIG. 11.-Diagram of the physical signs in some cases of perforation of the appendix. a, gurgling on percussion, increased resistance and tenderness on pressure; b, comparative dulness on percussion, pelvic tumour; c, whole abdomen distended, tender, and tympanitic on percussion.
+Fig. 11.-Diagram of the physical signs in some cases of perforation of the appendix. a, Gurgling on percussion, increased resistance and tenderness on pressure; b, comparative dulness on percussion, pelvic tumour; c, whole abdomen distended, tender, and tympanitic on percussion.